slim-gears/slimrepo/README.md

 The library was inspired by [GreenDAO](http://greendao-orm.com/ "GreenDAO") and [Microsoft Entity Framework Code First](https://msdn.microsoft.com/en-us/data/ee712907)

 Slim Repo is intended to completely decouple data persistence from underlying storage.
-It can be replaced in any moment to other SQL, NoSQL or In-memory storage.
-CRUD operations performed using simple, readable, intuitive and type safe syntax
+CRUD operations performed using simple, readable, intuitive and type safe syntax.
+Because of Slim Repo's modular design, it's possible to add any other SQL, NoSQL or In-memory storage support, without changing the user code.

-#### Features
+#### Features (design goals)

-* **Intuitive syntax** - intuitive, type-safe and highly readable syntax
+* **Ease of use** - intuitive, type-safe and highly readable syntax
-* **Annotation processing based** - fast, no reflection usage in run-time, *proguard-friendly*
+* **Performance** - annotation processing based, fast, no reflection usage in run-time, *proguard-friendly*
 * **Bulk operations support** - *Bulk update* and *bulk delete* are supported
+* **Light-weight** - simple and has a low package footprint
-* **Modular design** - Underlying storage providers (e.g. SQLite) are extensions.
+* **Modularity** - Underlying storage providers (e.g. SQLite) are extensions.
 Other SQL or NoSQL storage providers can be used without changing the user code
-* **Light-weight** - simple and has a low package footprint

 ## Gradle configuration for Android project